dofloinn/Fallout3rdYear/1_SoftwareEngineering3/All notes.md

 - <mark style="background: #FFB8EBA6;">Interface Independence:</mark> Object attributes may be input/displayed in several ways and this responsibility is assigned to the presentation classes
 - <mark style="background: #FFB8EBA6;">Reuse:</mark> Of classes from all 3 layers

-Note that there may be more than three tiers, and that the logical layers can map to physical platforms in a number of ways.
+<mark style="background: #FFB8EBA6;">Note:</mark> there may be more than three tiers, and the logical layers can map to physical platforms in a number of ways.

 <mark style="background: #FFB8EBA6;">Presentation Layer:</mark>
 - Handles the interface with users and other connected systems